You’ve been familiar with dog years, and you’ve heard that cats have nine lives. But what do you know about reptiles?

 - Old World chameleons: 3 to 8 years

-Whether you keep reptiles as pets or prefer to learn about them from a distance, they are fascinating creatures to research and observe.
+Whether you’re on the verge of choosing reptiles as pets or you’d rather learn about them from a distance, they are fascinating creatures to research and observe.
 They’ll interact with you in ways other animals cannot, and, with some TLC throughout their lives, they’re sure to be around for a long time.